 From the late 4th century, there has been a celebration of Christ’s Ascension on the 40th day.
 Christ commissions his Disciples to continue His work, He promises the gift of the Holy Spirit, and then He is no longer among them in the flesh.
 The Ascension is connected to Mission.
 The arrival of the Holy Spirit on the day of Pentecost, completes and crowns the Easter Festival.

 According to ancient custom, there is no celebration of the Eucharist on Easter Eve, but we have Morning and Evening Prayer.
 Christians have long since gathered through the night to recall the story of God’s saving work, from creation through to the death and resurrection of Christ.
 The Easter Liturgy is all about new life for the worshipper, which is a passing from darkness to light, and offers new hope to the faithful.

 The Easter Vigil signals the end of Holy Saturday, and leads us into the celebration of Christ’s resurrection.
-For our ancestors, the image of light as the resurrected Christ was more relevant.
-They couldn’t flick a switch to get instant light!
+For our ancestors, the image of light as the resurrected Christ was particularly meaningful.
+In those days, they couldn’t flick a switch to get instant light!
 For us, the light from a candle is an honour that we bestow on Him, because He is our Redeemer.
 The Exsultet, or Exultet, is an ancient hymn linking the night of our redemption to the Passover night of Israel’s redemption out of Egypt.